Asteski/ExtractNow/README.md

 - Ctrl + E  → Open extracted folder
 - Ctrl + C  → Cancel extraction
 - Ctrl + W  → Exit
-- Esc       → Close About window
+- Esc       → Close About or Settings window

 ## Bundled 7-Zip
 The repo includes a `7zip/` directory that’s copied next to the executable at publish time.
 The app auto-detects `7z.exe` there.
 You can instead set a system 7-Zip path in Settings.
 When redistributing, keep the 7-Zip license/readme files intact.